disusered/docs-test/content/architecture/components/handheld.md

 - **{term}`Platform`**: React Native (Android only)
 - **Distribution**: Side-loaded APK (not on app stores)

+## Architecture

+Architecture diagrams for mobile applications are planned for future documentation.

 ## Role

 Provides gate staff with: